AaltoSciComp/scicomp-docs/triton/usage/faq.rst

       #SBATCH --no-requeue

+.. collapse:: Why are my jobs in state "PENDING" with "BadConstraints" when it seems constraints are OK.

+   This happens when a job is submitted to multiple partitions (this is the default: it tries to go to partitions of all node types) and it is BadConstraints for *some* partitions.
+Then, it gives the BadConstraints reason for the whole job, even though it will eventually run.
+(If constraints are bad in all partitions, it will usually fail right when you are trying to submit it, something like ``sbatch: error: Batch job submission failed: Requested node configuration is not available``).

+   You don't need to do anything, but if you want a clean status: you can get rid of this message by limiting to partitions that actually satisfy the constraints.
+For example, if you request 96 CPUs, you can limit to the Milan nodes with ``-p batch-milan`` since those are tho only nodes with more than 40 CPUs.
+This example is valid as of 2023, if you are reading this later you need to figure out what the current state is (or ask us).

 .. collapse::  How can I find out the remaining runtime of my job/allocation?

   You can find out the remaining time of any job that is running with